miyako/4d-unsloth-gemma-4/README.md

 |[Knowledge Base]() |`NVIDIA A100-SXM4-40GB`|`1`

 > [!NOTE]
 > Feeding documentation is only the first step.
-To really train a model in coding, you need hand-written, curated request and response such as
+To really train a model in coding, you need urated request and response examples such as:
 > - Write a unit test for this
 > - Refactor this in ORDA
 > - Remove inter-process variables from this